s14321k/Interview-Qusions-markdowns/JavaBasic.md

 - ```HashTable```

     - same as hash map
     - It does not allow null keys and null values
+    - Hash tables are used to store and retrieve data (or records) quickly.
+    - Hashtables store the records in buckets using hash keys.
+    - Java Hashtable implements the Serializable and Cloneable interfaces but not the random access interface.

       public class Hashtable<K,V> extends Dictionary<K,V> implements Map<K,V>, Cloneable, Serializable